-Hundreds of black glass yams line the interior of this cylindrical pavilion in Victoria, Australia, designed by architecture studio Edition Office – Dezeen's Emerging architect of the year – and artist Yhonnie Scarce.
+Hundreds of black glass yams line the interior of this cylindrical pavilion at the National Gallery of Victoria (NGV), designed by architecture studio Edition Office – Dezeen's Emerging architect of the year – and artist Yhonnie Scarce.

 Titled In Absence, the pavilion explores the physical legacy of Aboriginal people's dispossession as a result of colonial land theft in the 18th century.

-It's the winner of the National Gallery of Victoria's (NGV) fifth architecture competition, which invites practices to propose a temporary structure to occupy the Grollo Equiset Garden.
+It's the winner of NGV's fifth architecture competition, which invites practices to propose a temporary structure to occupy the Grollo Equiset Garden.

 Sitting on a paved area of the garden, the cylindrical form of the pavilion are made of dark-stained Tasmanian hardwood and bisected with a full-height cut.

 A path runs through the cut, aligned with with both the entrance to the museum and the bridge leading into the garden.

 Inside, two opposing circular chambers are lined with hand-blown glass yams – designed by Scarce – that appear to be dripping down between the black planks of the interior.